-UAL shares were deposited directly into the Plan to the extent possible under section 415(c) of the Internal Revenue Code.
-Three equity distributions occurred in 2006 for a value of \$146,243,115.
-An additional equity distribution, related to the 2006 Plan year, was made on April 27, 2007, for a value of \$3,490,003, and is included within Employer contributions receivable in the Statement of Net Assets Available for Benefits at December 31, 2006.
+UAL shares were deposited directly into the Plan.
+Three equity distributions ocurred in 2006 for a value of \$150,197,966.
+An additional equity distribution, related to the 2006 Plan year, was made on April 27, 2007 for a value of \$3,649,693, and is included within Employer contributions receivable in the Statement of Net Assets Available for Benefits at December 31, 2006.
 Contributions to the Plan resulting from the equity distributions are included within Employer contributions in the Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2006.